 Celebrating the Power of Hope

-My new memoir, Struggling with Serendipity,
+My memoir, Struggling with Serendipity,

-has arrived (not self-published)!
+is here (not self-published)!
 There's much

 more in my book than in my blog.
-For signed

-copies, click BOOK.
-Available
+For signed copies, click BOOK.

 College applications covered our kitchen table before Beth’s senior year of high school.
 She questioned the need for help during her freshman year and wondered if I could live off-campus instead of in the dorm with her.
 Separate housing for me for any amount of time would add significant costs on top of her out-of-state tuition, room, and board.
 High college expenses seemed certain, but John and I decided not to hold her back because of finances.
 We owned the Tiffin house and planned to borrow off of it.